camptocamp/shared_config_manager/README.md

 By default the image starts a WSGI server listening on port 8080.
 In big deployments a full WSGI server could use a sizeable amount of RAM.
 So you could have only a couple of such containers and the rest running as slaves.
-For that, change the command run by the container to `/app/shared_config_slave.py`.
+For that, change the command run by the container to `shared-config-slave`.

 ## Example docker-compose for Rancher